rust-malaysia/rust-malaysia.github.io/_posts/2020-07-12-faster-integer-parsing.md

 evil".
 That handwritten assembly or hand-optimization has no place anymore.
 That we should just blindly rely on godbolting and hoping that `rustc` do well.

-I think both positions are complementary - trust your compiler (fried), trust your library vendor, but nothing beats carefully thought out code when you know your inputs and you have done your measurements to know it will make a difference.
+I think both positions are complementary - trust your compiler (friend), trust your library vendor, but nothing beats carefully thought out code when you know your inputs and you have done your measurements to know it will make a difference.